DavidTParks/gamefriendly/README.md

-# gamefriendly
+#
+Nolonewolfs

 ##
-GameFriendly is an application designed to connect like-minded gamers across multiple platforms.
+Nolonewolfs is an application designed to connect like-minded gamers across multiple platforms.
 Create parties and game sessions with gamers of similar skill level, age, and seriousness.
+This application is still in development.